Skip to content

 What metal pairs best with triangle cut jewelry?

 Metal choice for triangle cut jewelry depends on stone colour.
 White gold suits near-colourless diamonds and light sapphires because it does not add warmth to cool-toned stones.
 Yellow and rose gold pair better with warmer stones such as morganite and champagne diamonds, where the metal's tint complements the stone's natural colour.
-Explore gold earrings set with trillion or triangle stones in all three gold tones.
+All three gold tones are available in settings that use triangle and trillion cuts.

 Are triangle cut diamonds suitable for engagement rings?